-(1) Share acquisition rights delivered as consideration for performance of duties held by officers of the Company

-(2) Share acquisition rights delivered as consideration for performance of duties to employees, etc. of the Company during the current fiscal year
+- (1) Share acquisition rights delivered as consideration for performance of duties held by officers of the Company No items to report. - (2) Share acquisition rights delivered as consideration for performance of duties to employees, etc. of the Company during the current fiscal year